duplode/duplode.github.io/src/posts/_idempotent-effects-parametricity-and-a-puzzle.md

 fzip (Good x1 x2, Evil y1 y2) = _
 ```

-The twist comes in the `Evil`-and-`Evil` case: we can repeat our pick of
+The twist comes in the `Evil`-and-`Evil` case: we repeat our pick of a
-the first element of the vector, and thus leave off one of the first
+first element of the vector, and thus discard one of the first elements.
-elements.
-(We can't do the same with the second element, as we want `snd
+(We can't do the same with the second element, as we want `snd <$> fzip
-<$> fzip (u, u) = u` to hold.)
+(u, u) = u` to hold.)

 ``` haskell
 fzip (Good x1 x2, Good y1 y2) = Good (x1, y1) (x2, y2)